Godley/lanyon/_posts/2017-11-17-piwars-a-mentors-prologue.md

 For anyone who doesn't want to build a robot or feel as if they have enough time, but wants to be more involved than spectating, I really recommend volunteering.
 It's a great way to contribute to Mike and Tim's efforts, help people, learn some more about the competition and above all have fun.
 The requirements on you are fairly low - you'll be given a timetable of when you're needed before the event and some instruction on what to do when you get to your station.

-Anyway, one particular small person I always enjoy hanging out with at these events is Amy Willis, who I somehow persuaded to form her own robot team and let me join.
+Anyway, one particular little person I always enjoy hanging out with at these events is Amy, who I somehow persuaded to form her own robot team and let me join.
 I've done some volunteering with school groups before, but never anything on a recurring basis, so I'm expecting I'll find this much more rewarding and hoping Amy will learn a lot from the experience.

 This blogpost is essentially tips for mentoring I've picked up mostly from talking to her and thinking about our progress so far.

 # Gauge your starting point
-The first thing I did in this process was have a Skype call, since I live in St. Albans and Amy lives in Ipswich.
+The first thing I did in this process was have a Skype call, since we don't live in the same cities.
 I came up with this list of questions for us to talk about, since I've met Amy a few times, but didn't know for sure where she was at or what she wanted to do:
 ```
 1. What’s your favourite thing about programming?
 1. What do you think’s hardest about programming?